 As an engaged anthropologist with deep roots in community organizing and activism, I see my research as a species of discovery not just about what the world contains, but about how to make it better.
 I don’t claim to know all of what “better” might entail, but I do know that the worlds of this moment–layered and multiple as they are–are riven with conflict, dissonance, and fear.
 They are also, according to my observations and those of others, full of hope, vision, and people working their butts off to see, together, what “better” could be.

-In 2017, I’ll complete my doctoral work in Cultural Anthropology at Cornell University.
-My research is situated at the intersection of medical anthropology, political ecology, and material cultures studies in the context of the United States, drawing on 2 years of ethnographic fieldwork.
-Specifically, my dissertation examines herbal medicine education in Vermont: “Ecological Bodies: North American Practices of Care in a Changing Climate” explores herbalists’ efforts to envision new forms of care and the ethics they entail in the context of ecological health and this moment of climate change.
+I completed my doctoral work in Cultural Anthropology at Cornell University in 2018.
+My dissertation research, and my next projects, are situated at the intersection of medical anthropology, political ecology, sensory and multispecies ethnography in the context of the United States.
+Based on more than 2 years of ethnographic research among herbalists in Vermont, my dissertation explores herbalists’ efforts to envision new forms of care and the ethics they entail in the context of ecological health and this moment of climate change.
 Click here for the overarching story of the dissertation.

 Prior to conducting my doctoral dissertation research under the auspices of Cornell University’s Department of Anthropology, I conducted extended ethnographic research in 2007-2008 during my time as a Fulbright Fellow in Nepal.
 The results of that research are detailed in a thesis written for the completion of an MA at the University of Chicago in 2009.